Nursing, B.S.N.

 Required: 120 credit hours, to include at least 36 credits at or above the 300 course level

 • The Nursing B.S.N, with R.N. to B.S.N.
-Concentration is available in a traditional as well as an online format.
+Concentration is available in an online format.

 Required28